 A study carried out at the University of Toronto looked at the effects of certain food cravings in restrictive and non-restrictive eaters.
 The 103 participants were split into three groups; chocolate-deprived, vanilla-deprived or non-deprived.
 The results found that the restrictive eaters who had been deprived chocolate, ate the most chocolate out of all the groups when they were able to.
 It was also noted that restrained eaters experienced more cravings than their non-restrained counterparts.

 A further study carried out at the Wageningen University, in The Netherlands looked at the effect of eating a small amount of a treat food versus a much larger amount on food cravings.
 This study included 104 participants who were given a small amount of either chocolate, apple pie or potato chips or a much larger amount of each food.
-The results of this study found that a short while after eating the foods, participants were equally satisfied by either the smaller portion or larger portion.
+The study found that a short while after eating the foods, participants were equally satisfied by either the smaller portion or larger portion.

 Here are my top 4 tips to ensure you don't get bored and can truly make this a lifestyle change and not a diet:

-1. Don't completely exclude specific foods or food groups.
 As we've seen from the research mentioned above, being too restrictive runs the risk of leading to more cravings and overeating.
 There is no need to ban foods from your diet.
 Having a good mix of all the main food groups so carbohydrates, fats and proteins, as well as plenty of fruit and vegetables and the occasional treat is the best way to get a good balance of nutrients and stay satisfied.
 If your weakness is chocolate, find a way to have a little bit each day if needed.
 Just a treat sized bar to satisfy your cravings should do the trick and will only cost you around 100 calories.

-4. Vary your exercise.
 Okay so it's not specifically related to your diet, but exercise is very important for weight loss success.
 Just like your foods, it's good to get into the habit of varying or progressing the type of exercise you do.
-Try a new class at the gym, or give a new exercise DVD a go - it will make exercising so much more interesting if it's not just the same routine each week.
+Try a new class at the gym, or give a new exercise DVD a go – it will make exercising so much more interesting if it's not just the same routine each week.

 So as you can probably guess by now, not eating your favourite foods is a big no-no in the weight loss game.
 With Nutracheck you can eat all your favourite foods and still lose weight.
-Just track your calories and stay within the allowance that is set for you and you can lose up to 2lbs per week, happily and healthily.
-Of course we encourage you to try and make the most of your calories by making healthier choices where you can - you can get a lot more apple for 100 calories than you can chocolate!
-And it also good to try and make every calorie count in terms of its nutritional benefit for you.
+Just track your calories and stay within the allowance set for you and you can lose up to 2lbs per week, happily and healthily.
+Of course we encourage you to try and make the most of your calories by making healthier choices where you can – you can get a lot more apple for 100 calories than you can chocolate!
+And it's also good to try and make every calorie count in terms of its nutritional benefit for you.
 But it's still okay to work a little of your favourite foods into your allowance to stop you getting bored and losing track.

 Nutritionist Emma Brown, MSc Human Nutrition is passionate about how food science applies to the human body, and how the nutrients in what we eat affect us and ultimately have an impact on our health.